It is one of the most addictive items in our homes and most of us, including our vulnerable little ones are hooked.

 A parenting app that combines science and rewards

-Supported by the Singapore government and with affiliations to Singapore National Eye Centre and Singapore Eye Research Institute, plano has become an indispensable parenting tool to more than 500,000 parents the world over.
+Supported by the Singapore government and with affiliations to Singapore National Eye Centre and Singapore Eye Research Institute, plano has become an indispensable parenting tool to more than 250,000 households the world over.

 We break down some of its app functions and scientific features specifically designed to protect against the symptoms of eye strain and other vision problems your child is at risk of.